MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-use-financials-data-source-powerapps.md

 ---
-title: Using Dynamics 365 for Financials as a PowerApps Data Source | Microsoft Docs
+title: Use Your Data to Create an App| Microsoft Docs
-description: You can make your Financials data available as a data source in Power Apps.
+description: You can make your Financials data available as a data source and specify an OData URL of your web services to build a business app using PowerApps.
 services: project-madeira
 documentationcenter:
 author: edupont04